Friends of the DPS Hub Farm is a non-profit 501c3 organization that supports the educational mission of the DPS Hub Farm.

 - Share the story of the Hub Farm through media and communications.

-- Recruit and mobilize supporters and volunteers, including DPS parents.
+- Serve as an advocate in the community and with DPS, recruit and mobilize supporters and volunteers, including DPS parents.

 Our current board members include: